Darna Zaroori Hai: Story 1 — Imaginary Ghost

-Five children arrive at a haunted house.
+Five children arrive at a house.
 The resident of the house, an old woman, decides to tell them six scary stories.
 The children decide to have a competition to see who gets scared first.
 The first story is about a professor, Sunil Khanna, who is giving tuition to one of his Biotechnology students, Altaaf, at home.
 Every minute, the professor points out something (or someone) in his house, once in the kitchen, once in the dining room, and once on the sofa.
-The annoyed student decides to leave when the professor warns him not to leave the house, or the ghost will go after him as well.
+Annoyed by this behaviour, the student decides to leave when the professor warns him not to leave the house, or the ghost will go after him as well.
 Curious, the student asks the professor about the ghost and the professor tells him that the ghost is an exact lookalike of himself, except he has a hollow face with a hat.
-The frightened student tries to run, but the professor takes him in front of the mirror and points at his reflection.
+The frightened student tries to run saying that his father is waiting for him, but the professor takes him in front of the mirror and points at his reflection.
 The professor's reflection in the mirror looks exactly like the ghost he talked about.

 After the story, one child, Nisha, goes down to the washroom, only to come back as a ghost without revealing her real identity.
 Nisha sits down with the rest of the kids with a bowed head.